EDI Integration & Why It’s Important to Your Business

 EDI is proven to be fast and accurate, which is why it’s such a popular integration and automation method to enterprises everywhere.
 No longer are companies expected to perform hands-on processing, so customer relationships are improved, errors happen less, and the delivery of goods and services are expedited.

 Companies can feel safe and secure when they have an EDI model in place.
 In fact, EDI solutions are designed to ensure security and only allow strict access to authorized users and are usually equipped with archive tracking and audit trail capabilities.
 Companies are also able to share data securely across many communication protocols and security standards, to ensure compliance with mandates in global business.

 EDI Integration for Modern Businesses

 So, if EDI integration is so critical to meeting customer demands, improving employee efficiency, and streamlining the delivery of goods and services, why wouldn’t an enterprise use it?
 And how is a business supposed to decide which integration solution is the right fit for its needs?

 Manage and govern your business transactions better with Cleo EDI software and services.
 Cleo automates EDI processes that connect, transform, and route EDI and non-EDI documents between internal and business partner applications, without the need for custom code.
 This enables businesses to reduce operational latency and costly errors, and allows companies to start doing business with new trading partners faster.

-Cleo offers a bit of everything to meet your EDI needs, from automated toolsets to self-managed EDI integration processes, including automated partner onboarding.
+Cleo offers a bit of everything to meet your EDI needs, from automated EDI integration tools to self-managed EDI integration processes, including automated partner onboarding.
 Or our Cleo integration experts can manage all the EDI and B2B integration processes for you, with the flexibility and scale that you truly need.
-Regardless of how you manage your EDI, Cleo will always make sure that you have full access to all your data in real time, including web-based dashboards, transaction reports, and automated alerts.
+Regardless of how you move your EDI files, Cleo will always make sure that you have full access to all your data in real time, including web-based dashboards, transaction reports, and automated alerts.
 Request a demo today.